Bclemas03/DeltaVCalculator/README.md

 ## Assumptions
 - Craft is in orbit of Origin at 0km for interplanetery calculations, otherwise in origin orbit.
-- Origin and Destination planets are in their orbits average distance of the Sun
+- Origin and Destination planets are in their orbits closest distance of the Sun
 - Burns are calcuated at Periapsis
 - Gravity assist and inclination changes are ignored
 - Acceleration is instant